 No matter how you look at it ceramic coatings are deflecting heat and reducing "heat transfer" between two objects.
 To the world of science and also to a consumer that is insulation.
 But to those stuck on R value and conventional building codes as they are now there is no way to compare.

 We are very thankful that microelectronics, superconductors and the new solar cell technology does not require R-factor to use microscopic ceramic insulation in the new chips.
 If so we would have no PC's, cell phones or other space age technology."

-If you are interested in and put credence in testing to non ASTM standards then here is the result of our non ASTM testing on holding heat in, in a primarily "heating climate".
+If you are interested in and put credence in testing to non ASTM standards then here is the result of our testing on holding heat in, as in a primarily "heating climate".
 INTERIOR HOT BOX TEST RESULTS.
 (At least in our test the building envelope is properly constructed and isn't held together with BUNGEE CORDS allowing air gaps.)

 Conversely if more credence is placed in certified thermal tests conducted by certified thermal laboratories then I would invite you to review SuperTherm®'s Certifications.